Today we will tell you about one of the greatest guitarists Jimi Hendrix:

 19. He defined his music as an "electric church."
 He wanted it to be like a religion that would bring people together and be a refuge for them.

-21. In his famous performance at the Monterey International Pop Music Festival in 1967, he took the stage after 'the Who".
-Pete Townshend "The Who"'s guitarist smashed his guitar and threw it to the audience at the end of the show and in response, Hendrix set his guitar on fire.
+21. In his famous performance at the Monterey International Pop Music Festival in 1967, he took the stage after "The Who".
+Pete Townshend guitarist smashed his guitar and threw it to the audience at the end of the show and in response, Hendrix set his guitar on fire.
 He repeated the prank 3 more times during his short career.

 22. His playing of the American national anthem "Star Spangled Banner" at the Woodstock Festival, was not a patriotic tribute but an act of protest against the Vietnam War.